DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 }
 ```

 Note that this is also where the `panicked` flag gets used: when `true` the flag indicates that the `drop`ing is because of unwinding which is caused by a panic happened during some `writ`ing invocation.
-When this is the case, no further writing should be performed by the `drop`ing.
+When this is the case, no further writing should be performed by the `drop`ing (to prevent double-panic).

 It also expose methods for conversions to the underlying writer: